• Skip to primary navigation

 Vegetarian Hoppin John Stew A New Year Tradition

 A tradition in the new year always includes black eyed peas.
 In this hoppin John recipe, I’ve paired black eyed peas with collard greens, one of my favorite food pairings.
-They’re like peas and carrots!
-Bake up a big skillet of cheesy jalapeño cornbread to share with hoppin John stew because you’ll need something to soak up all that flavorful broth!
+Bake up a big skillet of Cheesy Jalapeño Cornbread or my Buttery Sourdough Cornbread to share with hoppin John stew because you’ll need something to soak up all that flavorful broth!

-And don’t be shy about pulling out a vegetarian black eyed pea recipe year round.
+And don’t be shy about pulling out vegetarian Black Eyed Pea Recipes year round.
 I mean, there’s so much goodness in these little lucky peas.
 They’re not just for the new year!

 New to collard greens?

-They’re a powerhouse of nutrition and are delicious to incorporate into your food rotation.
+They’re delicious to incorporate into your food rotation.
 Raw, they’re a sturdy thick green with a texture similar to kale but even heftier.
 Cooked, they become tender yet still hold their structure.

 Like kale, collard greens are an easy green to include in soups and stews when you want a little more texture, heft and that beautiful green color.
 They pair perfectly in this hoppin John recipe.